 As the disease progresses the symptoms become quite varied from person to person, making it difficult to diagnose without a proper blood test (which is still yet to be created).
 Most doctors simply aren’t educated on what late-stage Lyme disease looks like, so they often miss it.

 Below are many of the symptoms in late-stage Lyme disease – please note, you could have only a few of the following symptoms, or all of them!
 It depends on how long you’ve had the disease, how far it progressed in your body, etc, and so on.
+It’s also important to note that some symptoms may be directly or indirectly from Lyme.
+Example, if you have chronic fatigue it could be that the Lyme affected your adrenal gland function and although the adrenal function could be the reason for the fatigue, you wouldn’t have adrenal failure without the Lyme in the first place.

 - Unexplained hair loss